prakashhemani/coding-project/README.md

 ## Assumptions
 - Storing the data right now in memory.
+- Setting the user availability based on the day.
+Can be extended to accomadate date range and holidays.
-- While comparing the schedules for two users, checking the overalap based on the availaabilty.
+- While comparing the schedules for two users, checking the overalap based on the availabilty.
 Not taking into booked events/meeting for that particular user
 - Schedule comparison is being handled for local timezon
 - Need to add propoer data vaidation to check request payload